Sujay2478/HotelManagementApp/README.md

 # HotelManagementApp

-# Run the main File in the folder to experience the all of the features in the app
+# Run the main file in the folder to experience the all of the features in the app